tarantool/doc/doc/how-to/sql/sql_tutorial.rst

 .. code-block:: sql

     UPDATE table2 SET column4 = column4 + 5 WHERE column4 <> 0;
-    SELECT column4 FROM table2 ORDER BY column4;
+    SELECT column4 FROM SEQSCAN table2 ORDER BY column4;

 The result is: ``{NULL, NULL, 0, 10.5, 17.34567, 10005}``.